Estimation of temperature-dependent growth profiles for the assessment of time of hatching in forensic entomology: Introduction

-The rate of development of fly larvae is temperature dependent and when comparing the specimen observed at the crime scene with experimental data it is essential to adjust with respect to the different temperatures.
+The rate of development of fly larvae is temperature dependent and when comparing the specimens observed at the crime scene with experimental data it is essential to adjust outcomes with respect to the different temperatures.
 Currently, the standard technique used to estimate the rate of development with temperature compensation is the Accumulated Degrees Hours (ADH) model.
-This consists in summing the hours of development multiplied by the temperature (in C), thus providing a rough measure of the amount of thermal energy available to the larva.
+This consists in summing the hours of development multiplied by the temperature (in $^{\circ}$C), thus providing a rough measure of the amount of thermal energy available to the larva.
 This can then be compared with existing experimental results about how many ADH are needed to reach each developmental stage in the insect life cycle and from this deduce the time of colonization at the scene \citep{amendt2007best}.
-Our goal is to explore how to provide more refined methods that look into the growth dynamic between hatching and pupation.
-We will rely on experimental developmental data on larval lengths for \emph{Calliphora vicina} and \emph{Calliphora vomitoria} \citep{richards2017} to achieve this.
+Our goal is to provide more refined methods that consider the growth dynamic between hatching and pupariation, mostly ignored by previously existing techniques.
+We will rely on experimental development data on larval lengths for \emph{Calliphora vicina} (see Figure \ref{fig2}) and \emph{Calliphora vomitoria} \citep{richards2017} to achieve this.